 What types of generations in organizations?

+How do they coexist?
 In this debate on the “Café con Talento” channel, we talked about the coexistence of four generations in organizations, which is a reality that happens in many companies today.

 To do this, we have had Enrique Iniesta, (Director of Human Resources Development of the Pikolin Group), Andy Parra, (Key Account Manager at Adidas) and Luis Coronel, (3rd year Business Administration student).